pinkpong111/instability-dynamics-multi-agent/README.md

 ```

 > **Contamination in a layered accumulation structure is structural, not surgical.**
-> **No general-purpose undo is known under this accumulation model — only suppress, rebuild, or dilute.**
+> **Under this accumulation model, no general-purpose undo is known — only suppress, rebuild, or dilute.**

 The contamination problem explains why **preventive design** (ensuring vectors are properly degraded before entering immature spaces) is fundamentally more efficient than any post-hoc correction.
 The cost asymmetry between prevention and correction is not linear — it is structural.